apmlabs/ace-box/Readme.md

 ## Behind the scenes
 Spinning up an ACE-Box can be split into two main parts:

-1) Deploying a VM: This can either happen locally via Vagrant or a VM is can be created in your Cloud Account.
+1) Deploying a VM: This happens automatically when you use the included Terraform projects or you can bring your own VM.
 2) After a VM is available, provisioners install the actual application (i.e. "ACE-Box" logic).
 This process itself consists of a couple steps:
    1) Copying working directory: Everything in [user-skel](/user-skel) is copied to the VM
    2) Package manager update: [init.sh](/user-skel/init.sh) is run.
 This runs an `apt-get` update and installs `Python3.9`, Ansible and the `ace-cli`